 I have a bunch of Warhammer Fantasy figures and my friends started playing Age of Sigmar.
 While someday I will have the perfect army, the idea of migrating all of my Orcs and Goblins from their square bases to their round and oval bases sounds overwhelming at this moment.
-So I decided to try something else – a wrapper around the square bases that creates a circular / oval base: An Age of Sigmar Base Conversion.
+So I decided to try something else – a wrapper around the square bases that creates a circular/oval base: An Age of Sigmar Base Conversion.
 I designed a 3D Printable adapter base.
-Not perfect, as the square base still protrudes outside of the circle / oval by a bit.
+Not perfect, as the square base still protrudes out of the circle/oval by a bit.
 However, I think it works well enough to give it a try.
 Right now, the distances are measured from the unit features to the other unit features, but some people play with the house rule of from base to base.
 In that case, having a base very similar to the other people may be beneficial.
-If you print in PETG or PLA it provides a nice snug fit that doesn’t allow it to fall out during game play.
+If you print in PETG or PLA it provides a nice snug fit that doesn’t allow it to fall out during gameplay.

 As an added benefit, I can print in different colors and differentiate among different units.
 Otherwise, it is easy to confuse the 30 orcs in one unit with the 30 orcs in the other unit.